Common scenarios, examples, tutorials, and walkthroughs for Azure Logic Apps

 Deploy, manage, and monitor logic app workflows

-You can fully develop and deploy logic app resources with Visual Studio, Azure DevOps, or any other source control and automated build tools.
+You can fully develop and deploy logic app resources with Azure DevOps or any other source control and automated build tools.
 To support deployment for workflows and dependent connections in a resource template, logic app resources use Azure resource deployment templates.
-Visual Studio tools automatically generate these templates, which you can check in to source control for versioning.
 For notification and diagnostic logs for workflow run status, Azure Logic Apps also provides monitoring and alerts.

 Deploy